tisannai/plinth/README.md

            size
 ```

 The allocation is performed with `plam_get`.
-When the current Node run
+When the current Node
-out of memory, a new Node is allocated.
-User can also put back
+runs out of memory, a new Node is allocated (from heap).
+User can also
-allocations with `plam_put`.
-The deallocations must occur in reverse
+put back allocations with `plam_put`.
+The deallocations must occur in
-order to the allocations and they have to be annotated with correct
+reverse order to the allocations and they have to be annotated with
-allocation sizes.
+the corresponding allocation sizes.

 The complete chain of Nodes is deallocated with `plam_del`. `plam_del`
 does real deallocation only when the `plam` Node has Debt.
 A common